needle-mirror/com.unity.entities/Documentation~/manual_iteration.md

 allEntities.Dispose();
 ```

- While this snippet iterates through all of the chunks in the active World:
+ This snippet iterates through all of the chunks in the active World:

 ``` c#
 var entityManager = World.Active.EntityManager;